New to Moovweb? Here’s a list of some frequently asked questions and answers.

 If you’re completely new to programming, we suggest you learn some basic HTML and CSS before you start diving into Moovweb.

-We also offer a comprehensive online training courses at Moovweb University.
+We also offer a comprehensive online training course at Moovweb University.
 These courses are currently restricted to Moovweb partners and customers.
 Please contact us for more information.

 The standard way to create a mobile-optimized webpage is to take the existing content and remove items until only the essentials remain.
 For example, we commonly remove excess ads or awkward navigation bars.